Wizcorp/phonegap-facebook-plugin/README.md

 7. Under the group **Supporting Files**, find your **[PROJECTNAME]-Info.plist**, right-click on the file and select **Open As -> Source Code**, add the **URL Scheme** from the section below (you will need your Facebook **APP_ID**)
 8. Run **git submodule update --init** to initialize and pull down the versions of the JS and iOS Facebook SDKs that work with this plugin; they will end up under **lib/**.
 IGNORE STEP 9 & 10
-9. Next, **build and patch**  the JS file:
+SKIP -> 9.
+Next, **build and patch**  the JS file:

         cd lib/facebook-js-sdk && php all.js.php >> ../facebook_js_sdk.js && cd .. && patch < facebook-js-patch

-10. This will create and patch the JS SDK file under **lib/facebook_js_sdk.js**.
+SKIP -> 10.
+This will create and patch the JS SDK file under **lib/facebook_js_sdk.js**.
 Please note: the output filename is important as the patch assumes that filename!

 11. From the **PhoneGap Facebook Connect Plugin** folder copy the file **lib/facebook_js_sdk.js** into the **www** directory in Xcode (don't forget to add script tags in your index.html to reference the .js file copied over)